US sanctions Venezuelans including TV owner over currency scheme

 Globovision was the last Venezuelan network aligned with the opposition until its 2013 buyout by investors sympathetic to Maduro and his late predecessor Hugo Chavez.

-Venezuela has faced a mounting economic crisis as prices sag for its oil exports and Maduro's socialist government struggles to ensure supply of medicine and basic foods.
+Venezuela has faced a mounting economic crisis as prices sag for its oil exports and Maduro's socialist government struggles to ensure supplies of medicine and basic foods.

 Inflation is expected to soar to 10 million percent in 2019, according to the International Monetary Fund.